matzipan/envoyer/README.md

 # Envoyer app

-Envoyer intends to be the nail app for the Linux desktop of 2016.
+Envoyer intends to be the mail app for the Linux desktop of 2016.
 It is written in Vala using the Evolution Data Server/Camel library as a backend and GTK+3 as a toolkit.
 It is designed to be used with elementary OS.

 The application is currently in full development.